PochingHsu/PochingHsu.github.io/_portfolio/impinging_microchannels_cooling.md

 excerpt: "Here I'm trying to show the experimental and numerical study results of the microchannels heatsink for chip cooling."
 collection: portfolio
 ---
 In this study, we developed and tested an impinging microchannel heatsink using two-phase dielectric fluid (FC-72) for efficient chip cooling and conducted CFD simulations to analyze flow fields with various jet orifice dimensions.
-The figure below illustrates the geometry of the microchannel heat sink in both the CFD model (symmetry) and the physical device.<br/>
+The figure below illustrates the geometry of the microchannel heatsink in both the CFD model (symmetry) and the physical device.<br/>
 <img src='/images/MH CAD.jpeg'> <br/>
 This is the CFD simulation result of a 5-0.24-1.5 microchannel heatsink. <br/>
 <img src='/images/MH CFD(2).jpeg'>